Hosting and bandwidth provided by WebCentrix.net.

 That means in theory, nothing is stopping us from trimming down a standard SIM card and popping it in the iPad.

-Sure enough, a "trimmed" SIM card does work in the iPad models.
-As first spotted by Gizmodo, shortly after the original iPad shipped, a hardworking hacker shaved a standard SIM card down to fit and hacked the iPad to send text messages as well.
+Indeed, a "trimmed" Mini SIM card does work in compatible iPad models.
+As first spotted by Gizmodo, shortly after the original iPad shipped, a hardworking hacker shaved a standard Mini SIM card down to fit and hacked the iPad to send text messages as well.